jongwooo/likelionmju-serverless-bot/README.md

 3.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

+4.  **`/router`**: This directory contains the functions that handler needs.
+For example, functions for processing GET / POST requests are included.

-4.  **`.all-contributorsrc`**: This is a configuration file for [All Contributors](https://allcontributors.org).
+5.  **`.all-contributorsrc`**: This is a configuration file for [All Contributors](https://allcontributors.org).
 All Contributors is a specification for recognizing contributors to an open source project in a way that rewards each and every contribution, not just code.

-5.  **`.eslintrc.js`**: This is a configuration file for [ESLint](https://eslint.org/).
+6.  **`.eslintrc.js`**: This is a configuration file for [ESLint](https://eslint.org/).
 ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.

-6.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+7.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-7.  **`.prettierignore`**: This file tells Prettier which files it should not format for.
+8.  **`.prettierignore`**: This file tells Prettier which files it should not format for.

-8.  **`.prettierrc.js`**: This is a configuration file for [Prettier](https://prettier.io/).
+9.  **`.prettierrc.js`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.

-9.  **`LICENSE`**: likelionMJU Bot is licensed under the MIT license.
+10. **`LICENSE`**: likelionMJU Bot is licensed under the MIT license.

-10. **`README.md`**: A text file containing useful reference information about your project.
+11. **`README.md`**: A text file containing useful reference information about your project.

-11. **`index.js`**: The handler of this file is the method in your Lambda function that processes events.
+12. **`index.js`**: The handler of this file is the method in your Lambda function that processes events.
 When you invoke a function, the runtime runs the handler method.
 When the handler exits or returns a response, it becomes available to handle another event.

-12. **`index.test.js`**: This file is a Jest based code for testing a handler.
+13. **`index.test.js`**: This file is a Jest based code for testing a handler.

-13. **`jest.config.js`**: This is a configuration file for [Jest](https://jestjs.io/).
+14. **`jest.config.js`**: This is a configuration file for [Jest](https://jestjs.io/).
 Jest is a JavaScript testing framework.

-14. **`meta-config.js`**: This file contains answers to questions, default replies, and answers to be ignored.
+15. **`meta-config.js`**: This file contains answers to questions, default replies, and answers to be ignored.

-15. **`package-lock.json`** (See `package.json` below, first).
+16. **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-16. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+17. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 ## ✅ Testing